zlatanvasovic/hackwork/README.md

 * `set.functions.php` — layout functions
 * `set.variables.php` — layout variables

+`set.` is prefix for layout files that don't generate markup.

 Use `layout()` to include specific layout into file.

 ## Data